Header image courtesy of @shokwaav (via Atlas Obscura)

 Tai Tong Organic Ecopark, 11 Tai Tong Shan Road, Yuen Long

-Note: As of 29 January 2020, Tai Tong Organic Ecopark is temporarily closed due to the novel coronavirus.
+Note: Tai Tong Organic Ecopark may be temporarily closed due to Covid-19 restrictions.

 Un Chau Estate, 303 Castle Peak Road, 303 Un Chau Street, Cheung Sha Wan